top of page

 Here's how to avoid being one of them.

-If your CV is hard to scan, cluttered, or doesn’t follow ATS-friendly formatting, recruiters won’t even try.
+If your CV is hard to scan, cluttered, or doesn’t follow ATS-friendly formatting, recruiters won’t give it a second look.
 You have just 6–8 seconds to grab their attention.

 Ready to Stop Being Ignored?